Skip to content

 analysis_output_dir

-Return analysis output directory path (does not create it).
+Return the analysis output directory path (does not create it).

 Source code in tit/paths.py